JocysCom/UMQF/MORA/analysis/jordan-peterson/entities/jordan-peterson-actions.md

 ### 1 Readers – self-improvement

+Context: Peterson published "12 Rules for Life," offering psychological advice and a framework for personal responsibility.
+Readers utilized these rules to improve their mental health, discipline, and sense of meaning.

 - ΔOS = +0.02 (improved mental health, personal responsibility, order)
 - VSA(Readers)
   - Recognition 0.07 (Advanced)